juanpomares/Unity-Wear-Controller/Example Project/README.md

 # Example Project - Unity Wear Controller

-Unity application that you play in the smartphone and the smartwatch is the controller.
+In this project, you can play some minigames using the Android Wear as controller.

 [Youtube Link](https://www.youtube.com/watch?v=hwc8hd744KE)